 Originally from Limerick, married with four children, David is an avid Munster rugby fan but can also be found in Naomh Olaf GAA club and Lakelands FC coaching the Under 8 teams.

 Paddy Austin joined Plan in February 2013.
 Paddy has a strong background in overseas programme management of relief and development programmes across the sectors of health, education and livelihoods.

 Originally from London of Irish / Italian parents, Paddy moved to Ireland eighteen years ago following over ten years work in Bangladesh, Nepal, Malaysia and the Former Yugoslavia.
 Since coming to Ireland Paddy worked initially within the community development sector in Sligo and Roscommon before specialising as a community development consultant on disability issues.
 Over the last five years Paddy returned to work in the overseas development sector establishing, developing and managing large scale disability programmes across southern Africa.

-Paddy is married to Eithne from Limerick who he met in Bangladesh and has four children in college and school.
 In his spare time Paddy loves running, playing soccer, mountaineering, reading and making things.

 Nenagh native, Donal, is one of the more experienced Plan Ireland staff, joining the organisation in 2006.

 Prior to Plan, Donal spent several years in an accountancy firm in Edinburgh before deciding to make the jump back across the pond.
 During his time in Plan Ireland, Donal has made several trips to West Africa, overseeing Irish contributions to our field offices.